Faculty Guides – Poll Everywhere

 Suggested wording regarding student academic integrity when using Poll Everywhere:

-“Each class period, several questions will be asked via Poll Everywhere (free to students; download the application).
-You must be physically present during class and bring a wifi enabled device (i.e. smartphone, tablet, laptop) to answer and earn the polling points.
+“Each class period, several questions will be asked via Poll Everywhere (free; download the app for your phone/tablet).
+You must be physically present during class and bring a Wi-Fi enabled device (i.e. smartphone, tablet, laptop) to answer and earn the polling points.
 The questions will focus on the materials covered in class and the difficulty level will vary.
 Students should not convey answers to polling questions to their colleagues who are absent from class; violation of this policy will result in the loss of all polling points for the semester for any and all offending students.
 This behavior represents collusion among students, thus a violation of UNC Charlotte’s Code of Student Academic Integrity.”

-Can I use Math symbols in Poll Everywhere?
+Can I use Math Symbols and Scientific Equations in Poll Everywhere?